zurb/tribute-rb/README.md

 ## Installation

-Add this line to your application's Gemfile:
+Add this line to your application's Gemfile, then bundle:

 ```ruby
 gem 'tribute'
 ```

-And then execute:

-    $ bundle

-Then, in your `app/assets/javascripts/application.js`:
+Add the following to your `app/assets/javascripts/application.js`:

 ```js
 *= require tribute
 ```

-Finally, add the following to your `app/assets/stylesheets/application.css`:
+Then, in your `app/assets/stylesheets/application.css`:

 ```css
 //= require tribute